davidzd/skills/README.md

     skilltree.export();

-This will return the JSON string you can import back via
+This will return the JSON string you can import back via skilltree.import() later:

-    skilltree.import();

-Later.
+    skilltree.import(jsonObjectSkilltreeExportResult);

 Note that only skills that have an id set will be saved.
 Everything else will be set to 0 on import.

+## URL storing

+The URL module.
+When active it allows you to save progress as hash part of the URL.
+Use letter-only ids if you want URL module to work.

 ## Hacking notes

  - The stylesheet is generated from LESS file.
 If you are going to modify the css - consider using [LESS preprocessor](http://lesscss.org) Otherwise it will be a mess.
 If you are unfamiliar with LESS - please, call the seniors.
 To select sprite from sprite picture - set its coordinates in .bg mixin (see style.less for examples)

-## Caveats and recommendations

- - Use letter-only ids if you want url module to work

 ## Plans for future